Internet Firm Sea Misses Sales Estimates on Slowing E-Commerce Demand

 Russia’s Emergency Rate Hike Fails to Lift Ruble After Crash

-The stock fell 13% in pre-market trading.
-Second-quarter sales grew just 5.2%, underscoring the effects of a cut in promotional spending on e-commerce and a 41% decline in gaming revenue.
-The company had net income of $321.6 million, according to Bloomberg calculations based on first-half numbers, topping estimates.

-Sea is focusing on profitability over the pursuit of growth, at a time consumers remain reluctant to spend during economic uncertainty.
+It’s a notable shift for Sea, which in previous quarters pledged to focus on profitability over the pursuit of growth.
+But competition from Alibaba Group Holding Ltd.’s Lazada, coupled with new entrants such as ByteDance Ltd.’s TikTok, is piling pressure on Shopee, once Southeast Asia’s online shopping leader.
+Alibaba grew its international commerce business 41% in the June quarter, while TikTok is expanding aggressively into key markets like Indonesia.

+“There is a lack of visibility on the investment’s effectiveness,” Citigroup analyst Alicia Yap said in a note, downgrading the stock to neutral from buy.
+“A brutal battle could be just starting.”

+Li’s comments about spending spooked investors long accustomed to watching price-based competition wipe out margins.
 Singapore-based Sea last year embarked on an aggressive cost-cutting drive to reverse years of losses, pivoting to a focus on the bottom-line as revenue growth decelerated from the triple-digit percentage rates of just two years ago.
 The company froze salaries and slashed hundreds of millions of dollars in sales and marketing expenses to achieve positive cash flows.

 The company, the largest of Southeast Asia’s internet firms and briefly the world’s best-performing stock, is pulling back on a once aggressive global expansion to focus on its core operations to win back investors.
 Last year was one of the most difficult for Sea since its founding in 2009: it shed about $160 billion of market value from its October 2021 peak as the market turned against money-losing tech companies.